Egg Bhurji (Anda Bhurji) recipe – Mumbai street style

 Though it is made with fewer ingredients, the dish is packed with flavors.

-There are many variations depending on the region.
-While the South version has curry leaves in it, the North adds chat masala.
+There are many variations depending on the street vendors and the region.
+While the South version has curry leaves in it, the North adds chat masala, and the West adds different spices.

 Ingredients to make anda bhurji